Exploring Filet Crochet and Free Pattern – VTNS Fan Freebie

 Vintage Crafts and More Filet Crochet Tulips

-Okay I found that a bit confusing so I looked around the internet and found this first site on About.com that not only gives some good basics you’ll need but several free patterns to get you started.
+I found those general directions a bit confusing so I looked around the internet and found this site on The Spruce.com on learning the basics.

-I hope this gets you started on a journey with Filet Crochet.
-So many vintage linens have this embellishment, it would be great to know how it’s done and create a few of our own today.
-If you do, be sure to give us a peek on the VTNS Fanpage, we’d love to see your work.
+I hope this starts you on a journey with Filet Crochet.
+Many vintage linens have this embellishment.
+It would be great create a few of our own for today.

 Filet Crochet Pattern Flower Luncheon Cloth with Napkin to Match